Menu

 • not include presenters’ names, institutions, or titles of their published works

-• capitalize all verbs, nouns, adjectives, adverbs, and pronouns; do not capitalize conjunctions, articles, or prepositions of fewer than four letters
+• capitalize all verbs, nouns, adjectives, adverbs, and pronouns; capitalize conjunctions, articles, or prepositions of fewer than four letters

 • capitalize both terms of hyphenated compounds and the first word after a colon